toda-lab/dhgraph/README.rst

 A hyperarc is a pair of a nonempty subset of ``V`` (called *head*) and a vertex of ``V`` (called *tail*).

+Definitions and terminology used in this document as well as source code are based on the paper: Giorgio Ausiello, Luigi Laura, `Directed hypergraphs: Introduction and fundamental algorithms: A survey <https://doi.org/10.1016/j.tcs.2016.03.016>`__
+, Theoretical Computer Science, Volume 658, Part B, 2017, Pages 293-306.

 Installation
 ============